usaid-cs/yesterday-i-learned/random.md

 1. [How to build a (gaming) PC](https://www.youtube.com/watch?v=3lrdDID3i7s).
 Remember, desktops have cables that connect the components.
 1. The alphabet song is the same as twinkle twinkle little star.
 1. "Riga Gold Sprats" is produced in Latvia.
 This gets more obvious when [Riga](https://en.wikipedia.org/wiki/Riga) is Latvia's capital.
-1. People didn't move from the Bronze Age to the Iron Age because iron is better; rather, the [tin trade](https://en.wikipedia.org/wiki/Bronze) was disrupted, and that prevent production of bronze with copper.
-1. Bronze definitely existed during Jesus' times.
-Even Iron Age was over by 600 BC.
 1. [Glenn](https://en.wikipedia.org/wiki/Glenn_%28name%29) came from Gaelic "Gleann".
 Therefore, anyone named *Glen* (with one N) are savages.
 1. Incidentally, Brian (Celtic) and Patricia (Latin) mean the same thing in different languages: noble.
 1. [Bullion](https://en.wikipedia.org/wiki/Bullion) ("Boolean") are the gold bars.
 [Bouillon](https://en.wikipedia.org/wiki/Bouillon_%28broth%29) ("Bui-yung") are the beef cubes.